What Do Value, Growth, Profitability, Momentum, and EPS Revisions Mean?

 • Profitability

-• Earnings Per Share Revisions (EPS)
+• Earnings Per Share (EPS) Revisions

 • Stock Price Momentum

 Our quantitative ratings system collectively identifies and targets stocks that possess the best characteristics of each of the fundamental investment building blocks.
 This investment strategy is based on highlighting stocks that offer strong growth at a reasonable price, otherwise known as GARP.
-See Top GARP Stocks
+See Top GARP Stocks.

-Why is Value important in investing?
+Why is Valuation important in investing?

 What does Growth actually mean?